-Go Full Monty at North America's largest naturist beach.
-Adjacent to the University of British Columbia, it sits on traditional Musqueam land, wrapping around the western edge of Point Grey headland within the Pacific Spirit Regional Park.
-In high season, this unspoilt stretch of sand averages 12,000 to 14,000 visitors daily, making it Canada's busiest beach!
-But with almost five miles of coastline, there's usually plenty of room to stretch out.
-Everyone's welcome, clothed or not, as long as they're accepting of naturism.
-Watch for eagles, kingfishers, and Vancouver's largest heronry.
-And swing by Vendor's Row, below Trail Six, for snacks and crafts.
+Go full monty at North America’s largest nude stretch of sand.
+Adjacent to the University of British Columbia, Wreck Beach sits on traditional Musqueam land, wrapping around the western edge of the Point Grey headland in Pacific Spirit Regional Park.
+In high season, this unspoiled spot averages 12,000 to 14,000 visitors daily, making it Canada’s busiest beach.
+With almost five miles of coastline, however, there’s usually plenty of room to spread out.
+Everyone’s welcome, clothed or not, as long as they’re accepting of naturism.
+Watch for eagles, kingfishers, and Vancouver’s largest heronry, then swing by Vendors Row (below Trail Six) for snacks and crafts.

 By Amanda Castleman, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Wear your birthday suit at a popular Vancouver beach